nugen-in/evals-public/domain/legal/AIBE/Evaluation-Report.md

 2. **Technical Procedural Details**: Specific procedural nuances in both civil and criminal procedure caused difficulties, particularly regarding jurisdictional limitations and technical procedural exceptions.

-3. **Section Number Precision**: While Court Easy AI showed conceptual understanding of new legislation, precise section number recall in the newest codes presented challenges. -->
+3. **Section Number Precision**: While Court Easy AI showed conceptual understanding of new legislation, precise section number recall in the newest codes presented challenges.

 ## Conclusion

 The comprehensive evaluation of Court Easy AI provides compelling evidence of its specialized capabilities in Indian law.
-Its impressive overall accuracy (87.0% in AIBE-18), domain-specific strengths in criminal and procedural law, correct answers on technical legal questions, and high-quality explanations aligned with Indian legal convention all point to successful fine-tuning on Indian legal statutes and case judgements.
+Its impressive overall accuracy (87.0% in AIBE-18), strengths in criminal and procedural law, correct answers on technical legal questions, and high-quality explanations aligned with Indian legal convention all point to successful training on Indian legal statutes and case judgements.

 Figure 6 provides a comprehensive dashboard of Court Easy AI's performance across key metrics: